RTFRekola/modelling-airbnbs-property-listing-dataset-/README.md

 ![modelling-airbnbs-property-listing-dataset-](img/b-Best12_smooth.png?raw=true "Loss functions of the best 12 tests with maximum smoothing.")

 The best prediction was produced with Adagrad, using four hidden layers, each with a width of twelve, and learning rate of 0.0002.
-The loss function graph from Tensorboard for the best prediction is given below.
+The loss function graph from TensorBoard for the best prediction is given below.

 ![modelling-airbnbs-property-listing-dataset-](img/b-TheBest_Adagrad_12_4_2.png?raw=true "Loss function of the best prediction.")